 The future of 8-bit home computers was drawing to a close by the mid 1980s.
 The IBM PC had established the Intel 8088, a 16-bit CPU with an 8-bit data bus, as the business standard, and Apple introduced its Lisa business computer in 1983, followed by the first Macintosh in 1984.
 These were the first commercial computers with a graphical user interface and a mouse, something Microsoft quickly copied in developing Windows for the IBM PC and compatible clones.

 Lisa and Macintosh used the Motorola 68000 CPU, a 32-bit chip with 24-bit addressing on a 16-bit data bus.
-Commodore chose the same CPU for its next computer family, the Amiga, which we cover in another article.
+Commodore chose the same CPU for its next computer family, the Amiga, which we cover in a separate article.

 - Commodore International, KIM-1, Commodore PET, Commodore VIC-20, Commodore 64, Commodore SX-64, Commodore 16, Commodore Plus/4, Commodore 128, Wikipedia